April 9, 2026

 Let’s talk about console density.
 G2 reviewers value the control and breadth, fine-grained policy and broad integrations, while noting the console can feel busy if you’re expecting plug-and-play.
 That density suits admins who prioritize high-signal telemetry and precise policy design; teams seeking a lightweight, minimalist UI may find it more than they need.

-G2 reviewers also talk about stricter access posture.
-Strong policies and device checks raise assurance on sensitive access, and G2 users note this can surface more prompts than “invisible” setups.
-That’s a win for organizations that favor risk-tight enforcement; if your bar is minimal interruption above all else, this level of scrutiny may feel heavier.
+Strong policies and device checks raise assurance on sensitive access, and G2 users note this can surface more prompts than "invisible" setups.
+That's a win for organizations that favor risk-tight enforcement, and teams that tune MFA frequency and session policies to match their risk model find the prompts settle quickly, delivering the security payoff without sustained friction.

 Find leading Risk-Based Authentication software on G2.
 Discover adaptive authentication platforms that balance user experience with enterprise-grade security.